 It’s common, however, for people to completely ignore (sometimes unintentionally) anything that challenges their beliefs.
 Even if it’s factual, people have a hard time dealing with information that contradicts what they think.
 Most people only seek information that validates what they want to think and believe.

 Genuine open-mindedness is a master ability.
-It’s one of the keys to self-development and embracing diversity.
+It’s one of the keys to collaboration and teamwork.

 How open-minded are you?